IBM-Security/verify-operator/README.md

 ### Procedure

-To install the IBM Security Verify Access operator from the RedHat Operator Catalog:
+To install the IBM Security Verify operator from the RedHat Operator Catalog:

 1. Log into the OpenShift console as an administrator.
 2. In the left navigation column, click Operators and then OperatorHub.
 Type 'verify-operator' in the search box, and click on the IBM Security Verify Operator box that appears.